 Conclusion

-Indeed, without scholar illusions not only the above considerations but combined observations of the current and presiding situations in implementation of IT methods and tools in real life have accumulated in the next short inference.
+Indeed, without scholar illusions not only the above considerations but combined observations of the current and preceding situations in implementation of IT methods and tools in real life and projects have accumulated in the next short inference.

 In spite of the fact that DT appears to mainly affect technology and the infrastructure of the communication environment, its main impact is actually the cultural transformation of enterprise social levels.